scionproto-contrib/jpan/doc/PathSelector.md

 - PathProvideNoOp.connect(ScionSocketAddress) is not nice!
 Fix!!!!

-- Think about separate connect() method in PathProvider.
+- Think about separate connect() method in PathSelector.
 Is that useful?

 - Replace subscribe() with getPath() -> allow viewing a path without storing it in the channel